What did you call me? Wally:

 is an alias that has been used by multiple characters in the Marvel Universe

-.
-With a common trait of them to be clones and the two most famous to bear the title being clones of the famous superhero Spider-Man
+, with the common trait of them being clones, the two most famous to bear the title being clones of the famous superhero Spider-Man

 The original character to handle the title was Ben Reilly, one of the clones of Peter Parker, who used it as a distinction from Peter.
 The character was one of the few things well-received in the otherwise infamous clone saga.
 Eventually, Ben took over as Spider-Man after a complicated story that made it unclear who of him or Peter was a clone.
 He was eventually Killed Off for Real